-The Transitional Program of Instruction is a mandated program to serve eligible students from low-incidence language backgrounds, as established by the Illinois Administrative Code Part 228.
-The program, which provides instruction in the English language using Sheltered English Instruction, offers support from pre-K through 12th grade to help students succeed in academic subjects and learn English.
+The Transitional Program of Instruction (TPI) is a mandated program to serve eligible students from low-incidence language backgrounds, as established by the Illinois Administrative Code Part 228.
+The program, which provides instruction in the English language using Sheltered English Instruction, offers support from preschool through 12th grade to help students succeed in academic subjects and learn English.
 The goal is to transition students into the general education program.
 The classes in the English as a Second Language program count toward graduation requirements for high school level students.

-For more information about the MME Program and for an updated list of schools offering MME services, please visit our U-46 webpage at u-46.org/mmed.
+For more information about the MME Program and for an updated list of schools offering MME services, please visit the U-46 Multilingual and Multicultural Education Department webpage at u-46.org/mmed.